Mela User Guide

 Retrig

-When enabled the arpeggiator pattern restarts on the first note-on.
-Otherwise, it follows the host grid.
+Controls whether the arpeggio restarts on the first note-on event or follows the host grid.

 Released on Mar 22, 2022 as part of Collection 0.